web-deps/state-manager/docs/api/collection-state-manager.md

 ### `shiftItems`

-Removes the last value in the [`currentCombination`]() of the state manager.
+Removes the last value in the current combination of the state manager.
 If a value has been provided the last value is replaced with the given value.
 If the new combination matches a combination for a particular state, the state manager transitions to the matching state.

 #### Signature